Parents and Children. Ignorance can be bliss.

 Parenting is one of life’s most challenging opportunities.
 It can test every fiber of one’s being.
 Building a strong foundation, providing structure, using positive guidance, and constructive correction, keeping a sense of humour and by taking care of yourself, parenting can be the most rewarding role you could have ever hoped to have.
 In times when common sense is not winning the challenge, parents need to rely on their sources of support, the myriad of information available on parenting, and experts in the field.

-And as one unknown author wrote:
+And as one unknown author wrote about parents and children:

 Don’t personalize their behaviour or expect to have the picture perfect family and parenting will be much easier.
 But do keep that perfect picture of your child in your mind’s eye as your reward for being a parent.